 - If the daycare is closed all week for a personal vacation, no payment will be due.
 I will always notify you in advance of any daycare closures.

-- If your child is out sick, your payment is due in full for that week as well.
+- If your child is out sick, your payment is still due in full for that week.

 If you are planning a vacation please let me know at least 2 weeks in advance.
 While on vacation, you must pay your regular fees in order to hold your child's space.
 These rules are for full and part time children.
 By paying your regular daycare fee each week, you are holding your child's space.

 I ask that the children arrive bathed and smelling fresh and clean with a clean diaper and clothed appropriately each day in daytime clothing.
 No pajamas unless you have a baby under 12 months old.
+Disposable diapers only (no cloth diapers).
+The children remove their shoes upon arrival, so please make sure your child's feet are clean.
 Please keep the child's fingernails trimmed to avoid scratching of themselves, the other children and the furniture.

 Please do not bring your child to the daycare if he or she is sick.
 Please use your best judgement if you feel that your child is too sick to be around the other children.
 Please call or text me by 8am if you're child is not coming that day.